 Specific due dates for these reports have been established by the SEC, and the Company is required to report any failure to file on a timely basis.
-Based solely upon review of copies of reports filed by the Company's directors and executive officers with the SEC during the most recent fiscal year ended December 31, 2020, the following Section 16(a) filings were not made timely; two Form 4's for Mr. Brett Whitmire representing two transactions; one Form 4 for Mr. Tang representing two transactions; and one Form 4 for Mr. Warren Chen representing one transaction.
+Based solely upon review of copies of reports filed by the Company's directors and executive officers with the SEC during the most recent fiscal year ended December 31, 2022, one Form 4, representing one transaction for Dr. Keh-Shew Lu and one Form 4, representing one transaction for Ms. Julie Holland, were not filed timely.

-PROPOSAL TWO

-APPROVAL OF EXECUTIVE COMPENSATION
+PROPOSAL TWO APPROVAL OF EXECUTIVE COMPENSATION